 The DC Public Health Laboratory (DC PHL) plays an important role in the investigation of sporadic cases and outbreaks of foodborne illnesses.
 DC PHL is responsible for the testing of human and food specimens with the purpose of identifying the cause of illness.

-Physicians: To report a foodborne illness to the Department of Health, please complete the Communicable Disease Case Report Form [PDF].
+Physicians: To report a foodborne illness to the Department of Health, please complete the Communicable Disease Case Report Form [PDF] and fax the form along with a copy of the laboratory results to (202) 442-8060.
+You may also contact the Division of Epidemiology- Disease Surveillance and Investigation at (202) 442-9150.

 Residents: To report an illness associated with a food or a restaurant, contact the Division of Epidemiology- Disease Surveillance and Investigation at (202) 442-9371.

-For additional information about Foodborne Diseases, please visit the Centers for Disease Control and Prevention (CDC) website.
+- For additional information about Foodborne Illnesses, please visit the Centers for Disease Control and Prevention (CDC) website.